Expert Witness Preparation

 Branko Terzic, Managing Director, Berkeley Research Group LLC

 Branko Terzic is currently a Managing Director at Berkeley Research Group LLC and a Distinguished Fellow at the Council on Competitiveness and a Senior Fellow at the Atlantic Council’s Global Energy Center.

 Dr. Terzic has presented expert testimony before state public service commissions, courts, committees of state legislators, and committees of the U.S. Senate and House of Representatives.
 He has examined experts and their testimony during over a decade of service on three regulatory agencies: as Commissioner on the U.S. Federal Energy Regulatory Commission (FERC), Commissioner on the State of Wisconsin Public Service Commission and Chairman of the State of Wisconsin Racing Board.

-During his long career Terzic has been a commentator on international and US television appearing on CNN, International, Fox Business, CNBC, ABC, NBC, PBS, Al Jezeera, Radio Television Serbia and Russian TV.
-Terzic has given over 500 speeches and has written hundreds of article for trade magazines and publications.
+During his long career Terzic has been a commentator on international and U.S. television appearing on CNN, International, Fox Business, CNBC, ABC, NBC, PBS, Al Jazeera, Radio Television Serbia, and Russian TV.
+Terzic has given over 500 speeches and has written hundreds of articles for trade magazines and publications.

 He holds a B.S. in Energy Engineering and an honorary Doctor of Sciences (Sc.D.) in Engineering both from the University of Wisconsin-Milwaukee.

 We will be using Microsoft Teams to facilitate your participation in the upcoming event.
 You do not need to have an existing Teams account in order to participate in the broadcast – the course will play in your browser and you will have the option of using a microphone to speak with the room and ask questions, or type any questions in via the chat window and our on-site representative will relay your question to the instructor.